wallabyway/aframe-stereocube/README.md

 # Stereo-Sky A-Frame Component
-An alternative to <a-sky> to support stereo cubemaps (ie. where the texture for the left and right skybox is different)
+An alternative to `<a-sky>` but with support for cubemaps with stereo textures (ie. left and right eye  textures)

 Presented at Autodesk [Forge conference](forge.autodesk.com/).